chialab/a11ygator-app/docs/cli.md

 Schedules a report for future generation.
 The CLI will interactively ask the URL to analyze and the time at which generate the report.

+#### `reports manage-scheduled`

+List reports scheduled to be generated in the future.
+The CLI will let the user interactively choose one or more schedules to abort.

 ### Twitter management

 Manage Twitter bot.